vsmalladi/tfsee-manuscript/manuscript.md

 + **Hector L. Franco**<br><br>
   <small>
-     The Laboratory of Signaling and Gene Regulation, Cecil H. and Ida Green Center for Reproductive Biology Sciences and Division of Basic Reproductive Biology Research, Department of Obstetrics and Gynecology, University of Texas Southwestern Medical Center; Department of Genetics and Lineberger Comprehensive Cancer Center, University of North Carolina at Chapel Hill
+     The Laboratory of Signaling and Gene Regulation, Cecil H. and Ida Green Center for Reproductive Biology Sciences and Division of Basic Reproductive Biology Research, Department of Obstetrics and Gynecology, University of Texas Southwestern Medical Center; Department of Genetics and Lineberger Comprehensive Cancer Center, University of North Carolina at Chapel Hill"
   </small>

 + **W. Lee Kraus**<br><br>